 They have more than double the rate of on-the-job homicides than men (19% to 8%), with 32% of the homicides committed by a domestic partner.

-While taxi drivers, healthcare workers, and other social work occupations have some of the highest rates of workplace violence, other sectors of employment are seeing a gradual increase in workplace violence, too.
+While taxi drivers, healthcare workers, and other social work occupations have some of the highest rates of workplace violence, other sectors of employment are seeing an increase in workplace violence, too.
 The publication Injury Facts 2016 cites the following workplace violence statistics for 2013:

 - Government: 37,110 injuries, 128 deaths